Double Leg Squat

 - Sit back and down like there is a chair behind you.
 If you squat down in such a way that you would “miss the chair” then you are putting too much stress on the knee joint.
 As you sit back, lean your chest forward to counter balance the weight of your hips.
 Most of your weight should be balanced between your heel and the ball of your foot, not out on the toes.

-- Make sure you do not more your lumbar spine by arching your back too much as you squat.
+- Make sure you do not move your lumbar spine by rounding your back or arching your back too much as you squat.
 Focus on having a heavy tailbone and tight abdominal muscles.

 - When doing single leg squats and squat jumps, keep your hips square and level at all times.
 If your outer hip muscles are weak, the non-supporting hip will drop or rotate in.

 Aim for 3 sets of 10 at a level that is challenging, or mix it up starting with the beginner level and then moving on to advanced!